Custom release channels

 Channel Priority Notice

 Please note that custom repositories take precedence over the default channel.
-The update is uploaded to the default channel when the custom channel name is not provided, default channel is also known as a stable or release channel.
-That means that plugins/updates from custom channels (e.g. EAP channel) "overwrite" plugins/updates from the main repository (default channel).
+The update is uploaded to the default channel when the custom channel name is not provided, and a default channel is also known as a stable or release channel.
+That means that plugins/updates from custom channels (e.g., EAP channel) "overwrite" plugins/updates from the main repository (default channel).

 If a user is subscribed to the EAP custom channel, they won't be able to see plugin updates without the channel (so they won't be able to see new updates in the default channel).

-Therefore, it is recommended to add updates to the custom channel when you add them to the default (stable) channel if you want a user to get this update.
+Therefore, it is required to add updates to the custom channel when you add them to the default (stable) channel if you want a user to get this update.

 This behavior is temporary and going to be significantly reworked in the future.